OTUSOFE365025/project-group-17/ADD Iteration 2.md

   <tr>
     <td><strong>Personalization Module</strong></td>
     <td>
-      Stores and retrieves user preferences such as language, conversation style, UI mode, and notification settings.
-Supports personalization features that enhance the end-user experience.
+      This module will store each user's personal preferences, such as their chosen language, conversation style, UI mode, and notification settings.
+It supports a more tailored user experience and allows the platform to adapt to individual needs over time.
     </td>
     <td>UC-4, QA-5</td>
   </tr>